 But Marmalade hopes the postponement will allow organisations like its own to campaign further for the Green Paper options to include wider reaching solutions, including telematics.

 “We don’t agree with the idea of curfews but a probationary period and requirements for more practice during this time, are sensible,” added Moger.

 “We also believe telematics (a black box) could have a part to play and should be a consideration alongside the other suggestions being put forward.”

-Marmalade provides telematics cover to thousands of 18-24 year olds across the UK and finds consistently high driving performances* recorded through the black box system which it says is evidence that telematics provides a positive controlled deterrent to dangerous driving.
+Marmalade provides telematics cover to thousands of 18-24-year-olds across the UK and finds consistently high driving performances* recorded through the black box system which it says is evidence that telematics provides a positively controlled deterrent to dangerous driving.
 While in this controlled environment, young drivers are also gaining experience and becoming better motorists, insists Marmalade.